 Superpower

 But all this began to change in the 20th century.

 By World War I, the United States had become a world player.
-While initially maintaining a more isolationist position, President Woodrow Wilson eventually proclaimed that we needed to “make the world safe for democracy. “
+And while initially maintaining a more isolationist position, President Woodrow Wilson eventually proclaimed that we needed to “make the world safe for democracy”, marking the first time the U.S. became directly involved in a European war overseas.

-Wilson was a significant influence in the post-war agreements as well, as he tried to establish the League of Nations, the precursor to the United Nations.
-However, the U.S. never joined the League because the isolationists in the Senate won out and didn’t allow the U.S. to join.
+Wilson was also a significant influence in the post-war agreements, as he tried to establish the League of Nations, the precursor to the United Nations.
+The U.S., however, never joined the League because isolationists in the Senate prevailed and prevented U.S. entry.

 Then came World War II, which changed everything.

-The United States was the leader in post-war terms and was a significant contributor to establishing the United Nations and world economic institutions like the World Bank.
+The United States was the leader in post-war terms and led the creation of the United Nations and world economic institutions like the World Bank.

 The Cold War followed, and as the two global superpowers avoided direct confrontation, the United States maintained a policy of containment and deterrence toward the communist Soviet Union.

-NATO, the North Atlantic Treaty Organization, was established to bring the countries of Europe and the United States into an alliance to deter the Soviet Union from expanding.
+NATO, the North Atlantic Treaty Organization, was established to bring the countries of Europe and the United States into an alliance, to deter the Soviet Union from expanding its influence.

-This containment of communism usually meant aid to nations opposing communism as well as direct involvement, which wasn’t always the correct decision.
-The Vietnam War being the obvious example.
+This containment of communism usually meant providing aid to nations opposing communism, as well as direct involvement, which wasn’t always the right decision; the Vietnam War being the prime example.

-But by the 1980s, the policies of Ronald Reagan restored more faith in U.S. foreign policy, and by the early 1990s, the Soviet Union was dissolved.
-The United States became the sole superpower in the world and the first superpower that was a democracy in the modern world.
+By the 1980s, Ronald Reagan’s policies renewed an assertive vision of U.S. global leadership, and by the early 1990s, the Soviet Union was dissolved.
+The United States became the world’s sole superpower and the first democratic sole superpower in the modern world.

-And while interventionism can have its extreme ends, the United States has ultimately taken an approach in line with Theodore Roosevelt’s and Woodrow Wilson’s beliefs; we need to protect our interests, expand our economy, and make the world more democratic and free.
+And while interventionism can certainly have its extremes, the United States has ultimately taken an approach in line with Theodore Roosevelt’s and Woodrow Wilson’s beliefs: we need to protect our interests, expand our economy, and make the world more democratic and free.
+Whether through successful moments of leadership or costly misjudgments, presidents from both parties generally operated within this approach and believed the United States had a responsibility to remain deeply involved in global affairs.

-Realists follow a philosophy of unilateralism, meaning they feel the United States should act more independently in global affairs.
-They don’t trust the reliability of international institutions and international law because they think they can only be reliable if the nations involved are reliable, which isn’t always the case.
-Regardless, realists are still committed to these institutions and our role in them; they just want us to make decisions and take actions, at times, without seeking the approval of other nations or international institutions.
+Realists believe the United States should act more independently in global affairs and for national interests.
+They don’t trust the reliability of international institutions and international law because they think they can only be effective if the nations involved are reliable, which isn’t always the case.
+Regardless, realists may still support international institutions when they serve American interests, but they are more skeptical of relying on them or seeking their approval before acting.

 There are other variants of these ideologies as well, but they all share one commonality: they are interventionists and believe U.S. foreign policy should be one of involvement.

-However, despite the fact that these ideologies have led to the creation of a superpower, the extreme wings of the parties are calling for more isolationism, and U.S. foreign policy is becoming more and more partisan.
+However, despite these ideologies having led to the creation of a superpower, the extreme wings of the parties are calling for greater isolationism, which could have profound consequences for the United States and global politics.

+Superpower